phnx-im/infra/README.md

 ## Security measures

-For the "warrant" threat model, the protocol heavily relies on encryption-at-rest, which allows it to hide group communication metadata almost entirely.
+For the snaphot threat model, the protocol heavily relies on encryption-at-rest, which allows it to hide group communication metadata almost entirely.
 For the active observer threat model, the protocol uses pseudonyms to create a disconnect between a user's communication behaviour and its real